Sean Murphy Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers have a 4.18 team ERA that ranks 16th among all MLB pitching staffs.
+- The Dodgers have a 4.21 team ERA that ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 12th in baseball in home runs given up (154 total, 1.2 per game).
+- Dodgers pitchers combine to rank 14th in baseball in home runs allowed (160 total, 1.2 per game).

-- The righty's last time out came on Friday against the Boston Red Sox, when he went six innings, surrendering three earned runs while allowing 10 hits.
+- The righty last pitched on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

+- The 24-year-old has an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.